 This course provides the participants with an introduction and basic overview of fire scene investigation.
 The focus of this course is to provide information on fire scene indicators and to determine the fire's origin.
-The course is repeatable.
 This may be offered as Pass/No Pass.